 Who will you ask?

 If you want to get a sense of what everyone in general thinks about a local issue, it is important to ask quite a lot of people.
-If there’s 1000 households on your estate, and you just survey 5, you probably won’t get information that represents the whole estate.
+If there are 1000s of households on your estate, and you just survey 5, you probably won’t get information that represents the whole estate.
 If you survey 100, your information is more likely to represent everyone.
 It is also important to ask people at random, rather than just asking people you know (who might be more likely to agree with you).
 A good way to do this is to go to every 10th house or flat.

 If you want to get an thorough understanding about how some people in particular are affected by an issue, you could ask fewer people, but ask them for more in-depth information.
 For example, if you are campaigning for drop-kerbs in the area, you could interview wheelchair users to get a more personal understanding of how the issue affects them.
 This information won’t represent the views of everyone on the whole estate, but it can still provide valuable evidence for why drop-kerbs are needed.